Equality & Diversity

 We aim to make our organisation and our sport open and accessible to everyone who wants to be involved and believe that all members, volunteers, staff and job applicants are entitled to be treated fairly regardless of sex, gender reassignment, sexual orientation, age, marriage and civil partnership, parental or marital status, pregnancy and maternity, disability, religion or belief, colour, race including nationality or ethnicity and socio/economic background.
 We value diversity and recognises the contributions that people from different background or different experiences can bring to the organisation.

-Having achieved the Intermediate level of the UK Equality Standard for Sport (which is a framework and set of standards aimed at improving the equality work within Sports Governing Bodies and similar organisations), we are currently working towards the submission for the Advanced level of the standard, which requires us to:
+At the end of 2019, we achieved the Advanced level of the UK Equality Standard for Sport (which is a framework and set of standards aimed at improving the equality work within Sports Governing Bodies and similar organisations).
+We are one of three Sporting Governing Bodies to achieve this level of the standard.

 Equality and diversity is incorporated into our 2017-2021 Strategy through our values and brand.
 We have established an Equality Steering Group whose role it is to champion equality and to break down barriers which may be experienced when seeking to get involved in gymnastics, whether as a gymnast, a coach or official, a volunteer or a fan.

 Statement from the British Gymnastics Board:-

 'We recognise the value of having a diverse Board and are committed to progressing towards greater diversity within Board and leadership positions.'

 We are working hard to embed equality into our day-to-day working practices with all our members, customers and partners and will consider diverse needs both in our role as an employer and when providing services.

 Our equality and diversity plan sets out our key objectives for equality and diversity, which are:

 • To ensure equality is embedded as part of our culture and is visible in the BG strategy;